Another North Dakota oil pipeline ordered to shut down

 The BIA decision came July 2, just days before a federal judge ordered the much larger Dakota Access Pipeline to shut down in an unrelated case.

-Marathon has vowed to appeal the BIA’s order, which requires that the company “immediately cease and desist” using the segment of its High Plains pipeline system deemed to be trespassing.
+Marathon has appealed the BIA’s order, which requires that the company “immediately cease and desist” using the segment of its High Plains pipeline system deemed to be trespassing.
 The line remains operational, according to a statement Marathon posted to the website of one of its subsidiaries.

 The shutdown order comes after several years of negotiations and litigation over the pipeline, which was built in 1953 and has undergone easement renewals every 20 years until the most recent one expired in 2013.